apache/rocketmq/bin/README.md

 ### Operating system tuning
-Before the broker deployment, you must run **os.sh**, which is optimized for your operating system.
+Before deploying broker servers, it's highly recommended to run **os.sh**, which is to optimize your operating system for better performance.

 ## Notice
-### os.sh should be executed only once with the root permission.
+### os.sh should be executed only once with root permission.
-### os.sh parameter settings is just for reference.
-You can tune it in your target host systems.
+### os.sh parameter settings are for reference purpose only.
+You can tune them according to your target host configurations.

 ### Start broker